 If a penalty is to be exacted, the instructor will inform the student of the allegation and the penalty in writing.
-The communication will include information on the process to be followed if the student wishes to contest an allegation or a penalty, i.e., as described in Appendix I.I.4.a.
+The communication will include information on the process to be followed if the student wishes to contest an allegation or a penalty, i.e., as described in Appendix 1.J.4.
 Faculty members may meet with students to discuss the allegation.